aws-samples/multi-account-security-assessment-via-prowler/ProwlerAssessmentProcedure.md

         - StackSet name: IAM-ProwlerExecRole
         - Parameters:
           - AuthorizedARN: Specify the ProwlerEC2Role ARN which was provisioned as part of the prowler-resources.yaml stack.
-          - ProwlerRoleName: Leave the default (ProwlerExecRole)
+          - ProwlerExecRoleName: Leave the default (ProwlerExecRole)
     9. Deployment targets: Leave "Deploy to organization" selected along with defaults
     10. Specify regions: Select a single region as IAM is global.
 (E.g., Use the region the Prowler EC2 Instance will be deployed in)
     11. OPTIONAL: Specify Deployment Options: Set BOTH "Maximum concurrent accounts" and "Failure tolerance" to a high number (E.g. 100) to have the stacks deploy to this number of AWS accounts simultaneously.